alissa-huskey/python-class/docs/reference/glossary.md

 comparison operator
-  An operator that compares the left-hand value to the right-hand value then evalutes to either True or False.
+  An operator that compares the left-hand value to the right-hand value then evaluates to either True or False.

+condition
 conditional
   A valid piece of code that, when evaluated, results in {term}`boolean` value.

 docstring
   Similar to a comment parts of code that are not executed but are used to document a segment of code.
-In Python it is surrounded by tripple double-quotes `"""` or tripple single-quotes `'''` and appears at the first expression in a file, module, class, or function.
+In Python it is surrounded by triple double-quotes `"""` or triple single-quotes `'''` and appears at the first expression in a file, module, class, or function.

 escaping